 Ahmed said that Owen and Davey were hysterically laughing and that Bret almost fell into the bushes because he was laughing so hard.

 8. The Stink Bomb on Hand Rib

-Ahmed Johnson said that Owen and Davey would get a key to your hotel room and shit in your toilet, then turn up the heat so the room would reek.
-Ahmed then said that Bret told him Owen would only rib people that he liked.
+Ahmed Johnson said that Owen and Davey would get a key to your hotel room and s*** in your toilet, then turn up the heat so the room would reek.
+Ahmed then said that Bret told him Owen would only rib people he liked.

 10. Jonathan Coachman Gets Ribbed by Vince McMahon

 Jonathan Coachman: "Jerry Brisco came up to me in 2001 in Fayetteville, North Carolina, and he said he wanted me to run a football pool. $10 to pick all the games, and everybody did it.
 And I started on a Tuesday.
 It was a Smackdown taping, I’ll never forget it.

 "I had my own room I did interviews in, and all the sudden two cops show up.
 They were very serious and said, ‘I understand you’re running a gambling pool.
 You sold one to one of our undercover cops here.
 It’s a felony in North Carolina, and we’re going to have to take you in.’

 "So we’re walking down the hallway, and we stop in front of Vince’s office, and they said we should probably let him know because you’re not going to be here for a while.
 We walk in, and it’s Vince, Triple H, Stephanie, The Rock, Kevin Dunn, and Jerry Brisco.